ab1nadi/SpaceX_Info_site/README.md

 # spacexinfosite
 A little project that consumes a little bit of the spacex api.
 Purely just a demo.
+Built using vue.js and axios.js to consume the api.
 ## Project setup
 ```
 npm install